Registration and Morning Coffee

 How to Manage and Measure Your Organization's Reputation in the Digital Age

 COVID-19 showed us that there is nothing more powerful than a good reputation, especially online.
-In this interactive presentation, drawing from her experience at Johns Hopkins Medicine, Therese will share with you how take an active approach on reputation management and build and mantain a positive online presence in a world where technology is ever evolving.
-She will also share the challenges in reputation management to better prepare and maintain your reputation in a time of constant crisis.
+In this interactive presentation, drawing from their experience at Johns Hopkins Medicine, Therese and Liz will share with you how to take an active approach on reputation management and build and maintain a positive online presence in a world where technology is ever evolving.
+They will touch on how to manage reputation locally and nationally, touching on community relations, social media, media relations strategies and transparency and reviews.
+They will also share the challenges in reputation management to better prepare and maintain your reputation in a time of constant crisis.